What is Foundation Piling?

 - - -

-Foundation piling is the method used by construction experts to set a deep foundation for structures such as for houses, buildings, bridges, or towers, making them sturdier and better equipped for distributing load.
+Foundation piling is the method used by construction experts to set a deep foundation for structures.
+These can include a house, building, bridge, or tower, making them sturdier and better equipped for distributing load.

 Piling is a ground engineering procedure used for when the surface soil’s stability is insufficient to support a structure.
 The process involves driving piles, which are long, slender, columnar elements made from materials like steel, concrete, or timber, deep into the ground until they reach the stable soil layers.